Quick start¶

 2. Create an object¶

-An object is shard-db's equivalent of a table: a typed schema (from fields.conf), one or more shard files under data/, and optional indexes.
+An object is shard-db's equivalent of a table: a typed schema (from fields.conf), per-object keyfile shards under data/kf/, append-only segment files under data/streams/, and optional indexes.

 ./shard-db query '{